 At a Glance: Best Gun Belt

-Our Roundup of the 8 Best EDC Gun Belts
+Our Roundup Of The 8 Best Gun Belts for Everyday Carry Reviewed

 At face value, choosing a belt sounds pretty simple, right?
 While you certainly are not alone in this thinking, I can tell you that trusting that faux leather belt from the clearance rack to perform when it counts is a bad idea.
 That is why we have handpicked the 8 belts on our countdown, which are specifically designed to withstand the rigors of concealed carry and are built to last.

-The first entry on our list is a nylon riggers style belt from JUKMO Tactical.
+The first entry on our list is a nylon riggers-style concealed carry belt from JUKMO Tactical.
 This belt is best for IWB.
-Simple but comfortable belt is narrow enough to fit in your standard belt loops, allowing it to go with any clothing style.
+A simple but comfortable belt is narrow enough to fit in your standard belt loops, allowing it to go with any clothing style.
 The JUKMO can easily handle the weight of an inside the waistband holster and spare magazine pouch without sagging or folding.